worthyag/SixLove/finalReport.md

 ### 3.3.1 Functionality

-Functionality refers to functionality testing which is where all features (up to the point at which evaluation is ensued) are evaluated based on whether they work as intended.
-This will conducted in the form of unit testing- refer to [section 5.1](#sixloves-users)), and according to the evaluation displayed in **figures 31** and **32**.
+Functionality refers to functionality testing which is where all features are evaluated based on predefined categories.
+For this project, functionality testing will conducted in the form of unit testing- refer to [section 5.1](#sixloves-users)), and according to the evaluation displayed in **figures 31** and **32**.

 <img title="" src="./images/feature-rank-chart.png" alt="" data-align="center" width="300px">